tktracker/IntuneDocs/intune/remote-actions/device-locate.md

     ![Screenshot of Locate device using Intune in Azure](./media/device-locate/locate-device.png)

-## Activate lost mode sound alert on an iOS/iPadOS device
+## Activate lost mode sound alert on an iOS device

 If someone has lost their iOS/iPadOS 9.3 or later device, you can remotely trigger the device to play an alert sound so the user can find it.
 The device must be in [lost mode](device-lost-mode.md).